Etam4225/COVID19-NYC-Recovering/README.md

 ![Unemployment Rates by Year (2017-2021)](https://raw.githubusercontent.com/Etam4225/COVID19-NYC-Recovering/main/Figure_1.png)

 We can see that in 2017-2019, unemployment rates are relatively close and unchanged.
 Then, we see a massive jump (yes, this is what actually happened) from March and up in 2020.
 The change jumped from 4.20% to 15.20% an 11% jump.
 The following months, the rate stayed fairly high.
-Then going into 2021,
+Then going into 2021, we can see a relative trend that unemployment rates are indeed going down to suggest, NYC is slowly recovering from the effects, at least economy-wise.